OUTREACH AND COMMUNITY ENGAGEMENT

 MY STORY

 My science career started with my undergraduate degree from the University of Kansas.
 It was there that I gained some hands-on experience studying bees in a restoration context.
 Tromping around remote tallgrass prairies observing plant-pollinator interactions, I caught the bug.
-I knew I wanted to continue trying to understand the natural world and the complex relationships that contribute to its diversity and beauty.
-From Kansas, I packed up my bags, and made a long and arduous journey all the way to Nebraska for my Master’s.
-There I focused my studies on plants and the environmental factors which drive community-level change.
-Following my master’s degree, I was fortunate enough to earn a Research Associate position with Melinda Smith at Colorado State University where I utilized my background in plant community ecology to study nutrient gradients and drought.
-But I knew all this plant community work was missing one thing: bees!
-I emerged from these experiences with a fiery determination to work with pollinators yet again.
-I arrived in Anne Leonard’s lab in the summer of 2018 where I jumped right in to learning (along with the bees) about bees' cognition while shadowing Felicity Muth.
-Since this time, I have experienced the thrill of watching neurons respond to stimuli while collaborating with Dennis Mathew and dipped my toes into the bee microbiome world.
-Each of these projects has been wildly different and I always feel like I'm starting from scratch, diving into a new area of study or technique.
-And I like it that way.
+I knew I wanted to continue working to understand the natural world and the complex relationships that contribute to its diversity and beauty.
+From Kansas, I made a long and arduous journey all the way to Nebraska for my Master’s where I spent a few years studying plant community ecology but throughout these experiences, I found I had different questions buzzing in my brain.
+I was determined to work with pollinators yet again.
+I moved to Reno to start my PhD where I jumped right in to learning (along with the bees) about bees' cognition.
+Since this time, I have crossed continents and studied bees from the scale of individual neurons to whole populations moving across landscapes.
+Every new project feels like opening a door into a world that didn’t exist until I stepped into it.
+There's always so much to learn, but the adventure is what keeps me coming back.

 In my free time, I continue spending too much time outside.
 Whether I'm climbing, camping, swimming in an alpine lake, or earning some gnarly sunburns, my favorite way to spend time is exploring the natural world.